-Arzu Yetim Gives Back
+Arzu Yetim Gives Back24 July 2018

-“The first thing she said to me was ‘I want to be a flagger,” said Jenny Santiago.
-Arzu confirmed this, saying “I kept nagging her every day!”
-In fact, she had been interested in flagging for a long time and she enjoys the work immensely.
-She explained, ““When I was little, I remember driving by the guys out there and telling my dad I wanted to do that someday.”
-Though Osborne didn’t offer certification for flaggers at the time, Jenny was able to allocate funding so that Arzu could take the certification course for flagging at another organization during her Training to Work program.
+“The first thing she said to me was, 'I want to be a flagger,'" said program coordinator Jenny Santiago.
+Arzu says she had been interested in construction flagging since she was a child.
+“When I was little, I remember driving by the guys out there and telling my dad I wanted to do that someday.”
+Though Osborne didn’t offer flagger certification at the time, Jenny arranged funding to allow Arzu to complete a flagging certification course.

-“All that being said, I got out, I got a job, and I believe that you always do what you want to do.
+“I got out, I got a job, and I believe that you always do what you want to do.
 If you put it in your mind that you want to do something, and you want to change your life around - you can do it.
 So that’s what I told those guys when I went to Osborne.
-And now they are all working and they are happy - and I’m happy.”
+And now they are all working, and they are happy.
+And I’m happy.”

 What does she see in her future?
 “I’ve thought about opening up my own flagging company.”